Get this free 8×10″ printable Jane Austen Print and ideas for recreating a floral Valentine’s Day centerpiece inspired by an English rose garden.

-Part of my concept was that this simple Valentine’s Day centerpiece could be created to elevate any weeknight dinner into a little holiday celebration, whether just for you and your partner, or your whole family.
+Part of my concept was that this simple Valentine’s Day centerpiece could elevate any weeknight dinner into a little holiday celebration, whether just for you and your partner, or your whole family.

 After all, most of these simple flowers and greenery are available right at the grocery store (that’s where I got them!).